openstack/manila/doc/source/contributor/ganesha.rst

 - `ganesha_service_name` = name of the system service representing Ganesha, defaults to ganesha.nfsd
-- `ganesha_db_path` = location of on-disk database storing permanent Ganesha state, e.g. a export ID counter to generate export IDs for shares
+- `ganesha_db_path` = location of on-disk database storing permanent Ganesha state, e.g. an export ID counter to generate export IDs for shares

   (or)